import numpy as np

 from optim import AdamW

-= LSTMClassifier(EMBED_SIZE, HIDDEN_SIZE, VOCAB_SIZE, NUM_LAYERS)
+model = LSTMClassifier(EMBED_SIZE, HIDDEN_SIZE, VOCAB_SIZE, NUM_LAYERS)

 The training loop follows this standard structure: